drivendataorg/cookiecutter-data-science/docs/docs/using-the-template.md

 ## Changing the `Makefile`

-There's no magic in the Makefile.
+There's no magic in the `Makefile`.
 We often add project-specific commands or update the existing ones over the course of a project.
 For example, we've added scripts to generate reports with pandoc, build and serve documentation, publish static sites from assets, package code for distribution, and more.

 ## Installing Make on Windows